 This Appendix sets out the estimated tax expenditures related to the superannuation system for 1997-98 to 2000-01 and forward projections for the following four years.
 It also briefly examines some conceptual issues relating to the interpretation of these estimates.

-Superannuation in Australia is taxed at a concessional rate at three stages against a remuneration and saving benchmark:
+Superannuation in Australia is taxed at a concessional rate at three stages against the remuneration and saving benchmark:

 - when contributions are made to a superannuation fund (by an employer or a member);